 - Career Development

 These courses are specially designed for Mechanical Engineering students.
-The course Coaching & Tutoring is only intended for students with a Bachelor's Degree in Mechanical Engineering from TU/e.
+The course Coaching & Tutoring is only intended for students with experience in design-based learning or challenge-based learning.
 Other students take the course Teamwork and Academic Writing instead.

-An internship, or research internship, is worth 15 ECTS, which corresponds with a full-time job for three months.
+An internship, or research internship, is worth 15 ECTS, which corresponds with a full-time job of performing the internship work and writing a report in 11 weeks.
 The most important objective of this internship is to develop your scientific research skills, while at the same time getting the opportunity to bridge theory to everyday professional practices.
 For instance, you could be working on optimizing a particular process within a company, or develop a new method for specific mechanical engineering topics.
 The topic and location will be determined in close collaboration with a mentor in order to make sure that the internship fits well within your specialization.
 Normally, an internship takes place outside of the university.
 For instance at a company, research institution or other university in the Netherlands or abroad.
 We recommend Dutch students to do their internship abroad, because international work experience is greatly valued.
 It is also possible to extend your internship with 5 ECTS from the individual elective space.

 You start your graduation project once you passed all your courses and completed your internship.
 During your graduation project, which lasts three quarters of the academic year, you will further develop the expertise and skills you developed in the first year.
 You will demonstrate that you can independently conduct a research or design project.
 The project can be conducted in one of the research laboratories at the department or at a company.
 The majority of the graduation projects are conducted at, or in collaboration with, companies and is part of a (long-standing) collaboration between the department and the connected line of business.